Staff Profiles

 Internal work

-I am currently in the last leg of a five-year term as Director of Education for the School of History, Classics and Archaeology (HCA), where I oversee an education portfolio with approximately 1,000 students.
-This has been a multi-faceted and challenging brief, from which I have learned a lot about effective leadership and strategic planning.
-Over five years, I have led significant enhancements to curricula and working practices across the multidisciplinary unit, delivered high-quality outputs from complex collaborative projects, and improved our major metrics and KPIs for both undergraduate and postgraduate provision.
+Between 2021-2026 I have been Director of Education for the School of History, Classics and Archaeology (HCA), working as strategic lead for an education portfolio with approximately 1,000 students.
+Over five years, I have led significant enhancements to curricula and working practices across the multidisciplinary unit, delivered high-quality outputs from collaborative projects, and improved our major metrics and KPIs for both undergraduate and postgraduate provision.
 I have worked closely with colleagues and stakeholders across the school, faculty, university, and beyond in all of this, and have been able to influence good practice across different disciplines.
-I am looking forward to taking what I have learned from this role and applying it to new challenges in the future.

 I am also undertaking a three-year term as Newcastle University's Academic Lead for Digital Assessment, where I chair the cross-unit Digital Assessment Group, support digital education across the institution, help drive and influence policy, and contribute to delivering the university's Education for Life strategy.
 Key responsibilities have been helping to lead on an institution-wide digital assessment review, planning the future of digital exams, and supporting effective practice in digital assessment across the university.
 This role involves a significant level of ongoing work with internal and external stakeholders.